-ShareGate Desktop relies on available Office 365 APIs to migrate your Teams and there are a few limitations to consider.
+ShareGate Desktop relies on available Microsoft 365 APIs to migrate your Teams and there are a few limitations to consider.

 - Teams with Org-wide privacy will have a Public privacy at the destination.